leandrocp/mdex/guides/plugins.md

 #=> "<p>a <del>b</del></p>"
 ```

-Render options work from either place, because rendering happens after the
+Render options work from either place, since rendering happens after the steps.
-steps.
-You can call `put_render_options/2` in a step or in `attach/2`.

 ### Keeping state

 Use `put_private/3` and `get_private/3` for data only your plugin needs, like a
 counter for generated ids.
-Private values stay on the document, so a later step
-can read what an earlier one wrote:
+A later step can read what an earlier one wrote:

 ```elixir
 document